How to Safely Use a Remote Car Starter

-Factors like theft, accidental starting and fumes may all be worries if you aren’t familiar with these devices.
-Most remote car starters have built-in safety features to prevent some of these incidents, but being extra careful is always a good idea.
-To get more out of your remote ignition system with less risk, follow these remote car starter safety tips.
+Remote car starters can be convenient, especially on really cold or hot days.
+You can use them to heat up or cool off your car before you get into it, so you can have a more pleasant ride.
+But, factors like theft, accidental starting and fumes may all be worries if you aren’t familiar with these devices.
+Most remote car starters have built-in safety features to help prevent some of these incidents, but being extra careful is always a good idea.
+To get more out of your remote ignition system with less risk, consider these remote car starter safety tips and features:

-Depending on the vehicle or after-market remote starter you choose, different safety features may be included in the system.
-For example, Businessweek notes that many starters have automatic door locks that engage when the car is remotely started so no one can enter without the key, which reduces the likelihood of theft.
+Automatic Door Locks: Depending on the vehicle or after-market remote starter you choose, different safety features may be included in the system.
+For example, Lifewire.com notes that many starters have automatic door locks that engage when the car is remotely started, so no one can enter without the key, which may reduce the likelihood of theft.